Villanova University: Main campus

-Stanford Hall also houses the Office for Residence Life on the ground floor.

-The second and third of three on-campus train stops, the Villanova stop and the Stadium stop on the Norristown High Speed Line provides access to the city of Philadelphia, about 30 minutes away.

 Academics

-According to the National Science Foundation, Villanova spent $20.7 million on research and development in 2018, ranking it 267th in the nation.
+According to the National Science Foundation, Villanova spent $26 million on research and development in 2022, ranking it 264th in the nation.

 Rankings

-U.S. News & World Report ranks Villanova as tied for the 51st best National University in the U.S. for 2022, 49th in 2022.
+In a deliberate move to classify itself as a "national university", Villanova pushed in early 2010s to expand its doctoral programs to reach the Carnegie threshold of 20 PhDs per year.
+In September 2016, the university's Carnegie Classification was changed to classify Villanova among "R2: Doctoral Universities: High Research Activity".
+U.S. News & World Report, which relies on this classification to define which schools should be called "national universities", included Villanova in its "National Universities" rankings for the first time in fall 2016.

 For more than a decade, Villanova University had been ranked No. 1 by U.S. News & World Report in the Best Masters Universities-category, Northern Region, a ranking for schools which offer undergraduate and masters programs but few doctoral programs.
 U.S. News & World Report in 2016 also ranked Villanova as second for "Best Value Schools" and fourth for "Best Undergraduate Teaching" in the Best Masters Universities-category, Northern Region, and ranked the engineering school No.11 among all national undergraduate engineering programs whose highest degree is a masters.

+In 2025 U.S. News & World Report ranked Villanova as tied for the 58th best National University in the U.S. and the 69th Best Value School.

 The Villanova School of Business was ranked No. 1 in the U.S. in Bloomberg Businessweek's 2016 rankings of undergraduate business schools, but this led to controversy and challenge.
-As a result Bloomberg no longer ranked undergraduate business schools after 2016.
+As a result, Bloomberg no longer ranked undergraduate business schools after 2016.
 In 2007 Villanova was No. 29 in the Financial Times ranking of top executive MBA programs.
 However, for the 2023 U.S. News & World Report Rankings of best business schools, Villanova was unranked.

-Villanova University School of Law is currently ranked tied for 65th among all U.S. law schools by the 2019 edition of U.S. News & World Report's "Best Law Schools".
+Villanova University School of Law was ranked tied for 65th among all U.S. law schools by the 2019 edition of U.S. News & World Report's "Best Law Schools".
 The School of Law had previously suffered a drop in ranking in 2011, after it was determined that law school admissions staff had engaged in inflating reported LSAT scores for admitted students.
 According to the ABA, these infractions were enough to justify a removal of the school's accreditation, however the quick response to the issue by the university resulted only in a censure of the school.

-In a deliberate move to classify itself as a "national university", Villanova pushed hard in early 2010s to expand its doctoral programs to reach the Carnegie threshold of 20 PhDs per year.
-In September 2016, the university's Carnegie Classification was changed to classify Villanova among "R2:Doctoral Universities: High Research Activity".
-U.S. News & World Report, which relies on this classification to define which schools should be called "national universities", included Villanova in its "National Universities" rankings for the first time in fall 2016.
-Before this move, Villanova was ranked in U.S. News & World Report’s Regional Universities–North category.

-In July 2022, U.S. News & World Report removed Villanova from its list of “Best Value Colleges” due to incorrect data reported.